Actually let’s go with UBER-calibration…

 “Guys try all these techniques and shit, all you have to do is realize that YOU DESERVE THE GIRL!”

-Although I do agree with this, my game is almost entirely entitlement-based, after the speech some guy in the audience sheepishly raised his hand and asked:
+Although I do agree with this, after the speech some guy in the audience sheepishly raised his hand and asked:

 “But what if you don’t feel like you deserve the girl?”